Pensions and divorce: what are your options?

 As pensions can be a complicated area, they are sometimes the single asset that is the most overlooked and even when they are taken into consideration more often than not they aren’t split to the satisfaction of both parties.

-When it comes to finding a solution that favors both parties the three main ways of sharing pension assets are:
+When it comes to finding a solution that favours both parties the three main ways of sharing pension assets are:

 Pension sharing allows the parties to split the pension into two individual pensions upon the date of divorce.
 Unlike Earmarking, this allows each party to retire when they want within the rules prescribed in the pension scheme.